Twins vs. Orioles Player Props Betting Odds

-Player prop bet odds for Byron Buxton, Adley Rutschman and others are listed when the Minnesota Twins host the Baltimore Orioles at Target Field on Friday (at 8:10 PM ET).
+Byron Buxton and Adley Rutschman are among the players with prop bets for the taking when the Minnesota Twins and the Baltimore Orioles square off at Target Field on Saturday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!